 Remember, this is blog 4 of 5 in our Customer Data Platform series.
 For more from our CMO on the CDP landscape, capabilities and functionality, read blog 5 of 5 now or subscribe to the blog for alerts.

 Want to know more?
 Download the ‘Marketer’s Guide to Customer Data Platforms’ eBook

 This blog article is an extract from BlueVenn’s ‘A Marketer’s Guide to Customer Data Platforms’ eBook.

-Download a copy of the full eBook for more CDP advice, how a CDP differs from other data management technologies, or the different types of CDPs and what to look out for when researching technology vendors.
+Download a copy of the full eBook for more CDP advice, to learn how a CDP differs from other data management technologies, or to discover the different types of CDPs and what to look out for when researching vendors.